kjng/GameMon/STYLE-GUIDE.md

 ### HTML

-* Do not use ids for html elements.
+* Avoid using ids for html elements.
 Use a class instead.

     ```html
     <!-- good -->